-Gel nails are great because they last long and are hard to chip.
+Gel nails are great because they last longer and are hard to chip.
 It’s these same properties, however, that make gel nails a pain to remove.
 While going to a salon to get them professionally taken off is always the best answer, there are times where that’s just not possible.
 Whether you’re down to your last dollar for the week or it’s the eleventh hour before a big party, sometimes removing your gel nails at home is the only option.
 If you’re going to go this route, however, it’s best to do so properly.
 After all, scraping and pulling at the gel to get it off can cause damage.
 Instead, follow this guide and you’ll be back to your beautiful natural nails in no time at all.

 What Are Gel Nails?

 Gel nails are a relatively new type of nail art that differs from both regular polish and acrylics.
 When it comes to receiving gel nails, you can choose between either hard gel nails or soft gel nails.
 Hard gel nails are similar to acrylic nails, they are applied as a nail extension or artificial nails.
 Soft gel nails, on the other hand, typically refer to gel polishes.
 These polishes are applied in a similar way to regular polish and are often offered in manicure services.

 While the process of receiving a soft gel manicure is much the same as that of a standard polish manicure, soft gel nails last much longer and are harder to chip.
 This is due to the gel’s thick consistency, which is set and made hard by being placed under a UV or LED lamp.
 Be aware, however, that UV lights can be dangerous to your skin.
 If your salon uses them, be sure to apply some sunscreen to your hands before getting your nails done.
 Hard gel nails also require hardening/curing under a UV or LED lamp.
 Acrylic nails, on the other hand, do not use these lights and are made with a powder dipped in solvent.